thepoly/docs/Style Guide.md

 A nice way to format and write plain text documents, like this style guide.

 #### McNeil Room
-The McNeil Room is the official name for the large room in the center of the second floor of the **Rensselaer Union**.
+The McNeil Room is the official name for the large room in the center of the second floor of the [Rensselaer Union](#rensselaer-union).
 Use *McNeil Room* on all references.

 #### meal plan